May 21, 2015

 The regulatory and OEM limits for electromagnetic interference restrict conducted RF emissions on power and I/O leads and radiated emissions from the equipment enclosure and cabling.
 These measurements are performed every day at Elite and they present a challenge to our customers in that they need to engineer the optimum balance for efficiency and high power density while limiting RF interference—it’s not an easy task.

 To help our clients achieve greater success with this engineering challenge, Elite is committed to supporting world-class training in our area.
 Again this year, Elite is the Diamond Sponsor of EMC design training through the Rock River Valley Section of the IEEE.
-Coming to Rockford Illinois on Tuesday June 9th the RRVS chapter has arranged for a very accomplished industry and academic professional--and his expertise is specifically on power conversion and power electronics!
+Coming to Rockford Illinois on Tuesday, June 9th the RRVS chapter has arranged for a very accomplished industry and academic professional–and his expertise is specifically in power conversion and power electronics!

 - IEEE Members $125.00